-Matthew Czekaj is the Senior Program Associate for Europe and Eurasia at The Jamestown Foundation and also serves as the Editor-in-Chief of Jamestown’s Eurasia Daily Monitor publication, focused on the post-Soviet space.
+Matthew Czekaj is Managing Editor at the Middle East Institute, in Washington, DC.
+Until July 2022, he served as the Editor-in-Chief of The Jamestown Foundation’s Eurasia Daily Monitor publication.
 He has edited and prepared for publication numerous books and reports published by Jamestown, including Russia’s Military Strategy and Doctrine and The Growing Importance of Belarus on NATO’s Eastern Flank.
-His writings have appeared in EDM, Central Europe Digest as well as the Atlanticist blog.
+His writings have appeared in EDM, Central Europe Digest and The Atlanticist.
 Prior to joining Jamestown, Mr. Czekaj was a Research Associate at the Atlantic Council, where he worked on issues of European Enlargement.
-Before that, he was a Research Assistant at the Center for European Policy Analysis (CEPA) Energy Security Program.
-Mr. Czekaj holds a Master’s degree in Russian and East European Studies from Georgetown University’s School of Foreign Service, and a Bachelor’s degree in International Relations with a concentration in European Studies from The Johns Hopkins University.
+Before that, he was a Research Assistant in the Center for European Policy Analysis (CEPA) Energy Security Program.
+Mr. Czekaj holds a Master’s degree in Russian and East European Studies from Georgetown University’s School of Foreign Service and a Bachelor’s degree in International Relations with a concentration in European Studies from The Johns Hopkins University.
 His research interests include Polish foreign and defense policy, Baltic Sea regional security, European enlargement, as well as pipeline politics and energy security.

 The Polish Ministry of National Defense (MoND) has expressed interest in acquiring next-generation main battle tanks (MBT) for the country’s ground forces.
 On May 30, the MoND’s Armament Inspectorate issued